Characters of the Marvel Cinematic Universe: A–L: Cosmo the Spacedog

-Cosmo the Spacedog (physically portrayed by dog actors Fred and Slate, with voice and additional motion capture by Maria Bakalova) is a member of the Guardians of the Galaxy who is a sapient dog that developed psionic abilities after being sent into space by the Soviet Union.
+Cosmo the Spacedog (physically portrayed by dog actors Fred and Slate, with voice and additional motion capture provided by Maria Bakalova) is a member of the Guardians of the Galaxy who is a sapient dog that developed psionic abilities after being sent into space by the Soviet Union.
 In 1966, she was sent into space and sometime later was found by the Collector who brought her to Knowhere.
 In 2014, she witnesses the team arrive and survives the explosion of the Power Stone.
 In 2025, she meets the team again and becomes a member, befriending Rocket Raccoon and helps them rebuild Knowhere following the attack in 2018.
 She then takes part in their Christmas celebration.
 In 2026, following an attack by Adam Warlock, she and Kraglin Obfonteri are tasked by Peter Quill with watching over Knowhere while he and the others leave to save an injured Rocket.
 Later, she uses her powers to prevent the High Evolutionary's ship from crashing into Knowhere and creates a telekinetic tunnel allowing the team to rescue the captured animals.
 After the others leave the team, she stays with Rocket and Groot in the new team lineup and assists them on Krylor.

-As of 2025, the character has appeared in three projects: the films Guardians of the Galaxy and Guardians of the Galaxy Vol. 3; and the Disney+ special The Guardians of the Galaxy Holiday Special (2022).
+As of 2026, the character has appeared in three projects: the films Guardians of the Galaxy and Guardians of the Galaxy Vol. 3; and the Disney+ special The Guardians of the Galaxy Holiday Special (2022).
 An alternate universe variant of Cosmo appeared in one project: the Disney+ animated series What If...?.

 Victor Creed / Sabretooth

 Victor Creed (portrayed by Tyler Mane), also known as Sabretooth, is a mutant in the Void with animalistic physical characteristics that include extendable claws and fangs.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Mane reprises his role from the 20th Century Fox film X-Men (2000).
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Mane reprises his role from 20th Century Fox's X-Men film series.

 Darren Cross / Yellowjacket / M.O.D.O.K.

 Dr. Darren Cross (portrayed by Corey Stoll) is Hank Pym's former protégé.
 In 2015, he attempts to re-create the Pym particle formula and sell at a black market auction, but is foiled by Scott Lang, Pym, and Pym's daughter Hope van Dyne, Darren's own protégé and would-be romantic interest.
 After donning the Yellowjacket suit, he was unevenly shrunken to subatomic size in the Quantum Realm and became a mutated, cybernetically enhanced individual with an oversized head known as M.O.D.O.K. (an acronym for "Mechanized Organism Designed Only for Killing").
 Initially working as a subordinate for Kang the Conqueror, Cross eventually defects against him and reconciles with Lang, Pym and Van Dyne before dying.

-As of 2025, the character has appeared in three projects: the films Ant-Man and Ant-Man and the Wasp: Quantumania (2023); and the web series WHIH Newsfront (2015–2016).
+As of 2026, the character has appeared in three projects: the films Ant-Man and Ant-Man and the Wasp: Quantumania (2023); and the web series WHIH Newsfront (2015–2016).